Dominik-Majcherczyk/Weather-app-mobile/README.md

 ### Main components
 The application consists of three main views - components such as:

-- searching,
+- Searching,
-- favourites,
+- Favourites,
-- infoPanel:
+- InfoPanel:
-  - weatherDashboard,
+  - WeatherDashboard,
-  - todayForecast,
+  - TodayForecast,
-  - thisWeekForecast
+  - ThisWeekForecast

 Info panel has three sub-views which are updated with every new location set.